stingray127/handwirehotswap/README.md

   - New design has an escape path for the pin if misaligned, and a better way of making electrical connection overall.

 ![](Socket/img/17.jpg)

+I need a new phone lol this camera is atrocious